 “October is the coloured month,” Nan Shepherd wrote in The Living Mountain her now-celebrated account of her relationship with the Cairngorm range of Scotland.
 Here, where I live on the Spey side of those mountains, it is radiantly true.
 Somehow this transitional time gathers the full spectrum of colours, shades and tones and spills them […]

 The ospreys have gone.
 I went away for a week and when I got back, the strath had slipped into autumn and the eyrie above Loch Insh was empty.

-I’d always heard about the forgotten glen round the back of Newtonmore, in the south-east corner of the Cairngorms National Park.
+I’d always heard about the forgotten glen round the back of Newtonmore, in the south-west corner of the Cairngorms National Park.
 There are ruins there and old, old stories.
 Someone said you could see eagles, and one of the Wildcat Trails goes that way.
 A long time ago, everyone went that way.
 The locals pronounce […]